Ways a Baby Swing Can Help Calm Your Fussy Newborn

 The Magic of Motion to Calm a Fussy Baby

 Why do so many new parents rely on baby swings for the first weeks and months of their baby’s lives?
 In the womb, your baby was in constant motion, moving every time you did—so the gentle, rhythmic motion of a baby swing is one of the ways to calm a fussy baby by providing them with a familiar sensation.

 Pick a calming swing that offers a variety of speeds and motions, like the 4moms MamaRoo®4 Infant Seat.
 It was designed with five unique motions and five unique speeds so you can combine settings 25 different ways to find the just-right motion that will calm your fussy newborn.

 The womb isn’t a quiet place.
 The beating of your heart, the whooshing of your blood, and the sound of your voice are the background noises your baby heard 24/7 throughout your pregnancy.
 That’s why common household noises like running a vacuum cleaner or a hair dryer can be music to the ears of an upset infant.

 You may find it tempting to find the quietest baby swing on the market, but your baby should be exposed to a variety of sounds.
 Many swings are pre-programmed to play familiar sounds as your baby sways.

 Keep it Safe and Comfy

 Then it’s time to bring on the fun!
-Many swings are equipped with mobiles that will keep your baby entertained.
-Because newborns’ vision is still developing, mobiles that are high contrast—think black and white or boldly colored patterns—are the best bet to stimulate baby’s brain and encourage sensory development.
+Many swings are equipped with mobiles that will keep your baby entertained, including a few by Mamaroo.
+Newborns’ vision is still developing after they are born, so mobiles that are high contrast—think black and white or boldly colored patterns—are the best bet to stimulate baby’s brain and encourage sensory development.

 Make it Their Happy Place